DavidAppleyard.com

 forgone + foregone

-(1) Forgo/forgone above can also be spelt forego/foregone
+(1) Forgo/forgone above can also be spelt forego/foregone.

 (3) A foregone conclusion is an easily predictable outcome.